 The model is based on the determination of historical relations between write-downs within a number of sectors and industries, and a number of explanatory macroeconomic variables.
 These relations are then subject to estimates of the macroeconomic variables, based on prognoses from consistent sources such as the Economic Council, Danmarks Nationalbank, et al. whereby the prognoses generally extend two years ahead, and include such variables as the increase in public consumption, increase in GDP, interest, etc. The prognoses are based on Danish figures.
-Currently, the economic future scenarios in Greenland and Denmark do not differ significantly and until further, it is believed that the Danish prognoses can be applied to conditions in Greenland.
+The Danish forecasts are currently perceived to be applicable to conditions in Greenland, which is, however, subject to some uncertainty - see also the section on managerial estimates.

 The expected write-downs are thereby calculated for up to two years ahead within the individual sectors and industries, while for maturities beyond two years linear interpolation is made between the write-down ratio for year 2 and the write-down ratio in year 10, where in model-related terms a "long-term equilibrium" is assumed to occur, compiled as a structural level from the prognoses.
-Maturities beyond ten years are in model-related terms assigned the same writedown ratio as the long-term equilibrium in year 10.
+Maturities beyond ten years are in model-related terms assigned the same write-down ratio as the long-term equilibrium in year 10.
 Finally, the calculated write-down ratios are transformed into adjustment factors that correct the data centre's estimates in the individual sectors and industries.
 The institution makes adjustments to these, based on own expectations of the future, and according to the composition of the loans.